SuperOfficeDocs/superoffice-docs/docs/en/reports/learn/filter.md

     * To show the reports for a specific group, select the required group in the **Groups** list.
 The members in the group will then be selected for you on the **Associates** list on the right.

     * To show reports for one or more associates, simply select the required people in the **Associates** list.
-To select several at once, hold down the **CTRL** key as you select the people you want.
+To select several, hold down the **CTRL** key as you select the people you want.

     * To show your own reports, click the **Mine** button.